Satoszi/Seq-classification-pytorch/README.md

 # Seq-classification-pytorch

-This is a simple implementation of model that is able to distinguish sequences of digits (MNIST) images with a length of 3 - 30.
+This is a simple implementation of LSTM model that is able to distinguish sequences of digits (MNIST) images with a length of 3 - 30.
-The model was trained for 1 epoch containing 60k examples (After this 1 epoch, the model does not significantly improve the accuracy)  using a mnist dataset consisting of different lengths of digits sequences)
+The model was trained for 1 epoch containing 60k examples (After this 1 epoch, the model does not significantly improve the accuracy).

 ### Model: